 This new working model has allowed us to see colleagues as their true selves.
 This is something we find fascinating.
 We encourage you to make the most of it and to use it to build trust and psychological safety within your organisation.

-In our next blogpost tomorrow we will share what office experiences of people who have been going in during the pandemic.
+In our next blog post we will share the office experiences of people who have been going in during the pandemic.
 Has your office introduced new health and safety measures?
 Keep watching this space to learn more about it.